vzahorui/vzahorui.github.io/_posts/2022-08-01-kernels-overview.md

 In case of kernel multiplication the correlation between the two points is high if either of the individual kernels produces high correlation.

-In this article we will look at the commonly used kernels and see which effects their hyperparameters have.
+Let's take a look at the commonly used kernels and see which effects their hyperparameters have.

 <div id='squared_exponential_kernel'/>
 ### Squared exponential kernel